alexrudall/ruby-openai/README.md

 Take a deep breath.
 You might need a drink for this one.

-It's possible for OpenAI to share what chunks it used in its internal RAG Pipeline to create its filesearch example.
+It's possible for OpenAI to share what chunks it used in its internal RAG Pipeline to create its filesearch results.

 An example spec can be found [here](https://github.com/alexrudall/ruby-openai/blob/main/spec/openai/client/assistant_file_search_spec.rb) that does this, just so you know it's possible.